IBM/authenticate-users-on-your-chatbot-with-sms-otp/README.md

 Chatbots are prevalent everywhere.
 Some conversations are confidential and hence chatbots have to verify authenticity of users.
 Sending an OTP via SMS is a popular way to identify a user.

 In this code pattern we will provide steps to build a chatbot application that authenticates users through an SMS one time passcode (OTP).
 For example, a customer holding an insurance policy can use chatbot to get more information about his/her insurance policy.
-We will demonstate the usage of Watson Assistant, Cloud Functions and Custom APIs to build this application.
+We will demonstrate the usage of Watson Assistant, Cloud Functions and Custom APIs to build this application.

 When you have completed this code pattern, you will understand how to: